 Silver headjoint and plated body – in many cases, this is the most economical step-up choice available for students and their families.
-They range from around $1000-$1800.
+They range from around $1500-$1900.
 There is a significant improvement in tone quality and sensitivity of the mechanism over beginner flutes.
 I recommend these for avid band students who want more response and enjoyment out of playing.
-Several manufacturers make flutes in the $3000-$5000 range with silver headjoint and plated body that have more handmade features than the standard step-up flutes.
+Several manufacturers make flutes in the $3000-$5000 range with silver headjoint and plated body that are handmade rather than machine made.
 These flutes should be considered for college-bound players who think they would like to major in music.

 Open holes – standard on most step-up flutes.
 They come with plugs so students can gradually get used to playing with open holes.
 I recommend taking plugs out by starting with the F key, followed by the A key, E key and then either the G or D keys.
 The last two can take some time.
 Having good balance and hand positions is essential for making the transition to open holes.

-Y-arms or pointed arms – there are step-up flutes that come with either on the keys you do not finger.
+Y-arms or pointed arms – more and more step-up flutes that come with pointed arms.
 Pointed arms look more like professional flutes.
 The pointed arms do lend a lightness to the mechanism, but it isn’t a significant difference.
+There are still step up flutes with Y arms available.
 If looks are important, go with the pointed arms.

 In-line vs. off-set G – This depends on the size of your hands, the length/width of your palm and length of your fingers.
 In general, a smaller hand does better with the off-set G. For me personally, switching to off-set G in my 20s was the best thing I did for myself.
 My left wrist was straighter under the flute and my thumb was more relaxed.